 On May 9, Commander Richard E. Byrd and Floyd Bennett, U.S. Navy, took off from King's Bay, near Spitzbergen, and reached the North Pole; they circled it and returned.

 In June: 170, 000 Catholics from all over the world flocked to Chicago for a week of solemn observance during the EUCHARISTIC CONGRESS held in the city.

 Gertrude "Trudy" Ederle became the first woman to swim the English Channel.

 Sept 17-18: A West Indian hurricane struck Miami, Fl. and the adjacent coast; it wrecked the ornate Venetian residences, hurled ships and yachts into the streets, left a trail of 370 killed, and caused property damage of ONE HUNDRED MILLION dollars.
 The Florida boom, one of the economic signs of the times, collapsed.

-As discussed in previous blogs, Zedoc, Riley's father, was a Primitive Baptist, a world view that didn't quite fit in with my father's early ambitions.
+As discussed in an early blog, Zedoc, Riley's father, was a Primitive Baptist, a world view that didn't quite fit in with my father's early ambitions.
 In the journal he sent to me in 1987, he recalls the struggles in his youth, and not fitting in at home.